-Applicants must be resident at that address on the closing date for the Common Application Form on 31st October 2021 and have been continuously resident at the same address since 1st May 2021, ie six months prior to the closing date for the Common Application Form.
+Applicants for entry to Year 7 in September 2023 must be resident at that address on the closing date for the Common Application Form on 31st October 2022 and have been continuously resident at the same address since 1st May 2022, i.e. six months prior to the Common Application Form closing date.